 CAGR is one term that almost all of us come across when we consider making any investment.
-But many don’t have a clear idea what is CAGR or how it affects their investment.
-So, in this article, we will be discussing what is CAGR and other related things to help you understand this concept well.
+But many don’t have a clear idea of what is CAGR or how it affects their investment.
+So, in this article, we will discuss what CAGR is and other related things to help you understand this concept well.

 What is CAGR?